softawaregmbh/consulting-netcore-microservices-sample/README.md

 # NetCoreMicroserviceSample

-This sample project consists of multiple (micro-)services based on .NET 5.
+This project consists of multiple (micro-)services based on .NET 5.
 It's part of a consulting workshop and free to use.

+## General

+This sample is a simplified abstraction of a *machine visualization* based on a sample machine implementation (simulated via a console application), an ASP.NET Core REST service backend and a HTML frontend.
+For demonstration purposes an additional OpenID Connect/OAuth 2 user authorization is included in the REST backend.

+## User Flow / Program Flow

+* User logs in into the system
+* The UI is loading the available machines and displays them
+* The user can select one of the available machines for further details
+* Afterwards the machine visualization (in our sample SVG) and some machine specific data (settings, switches) is loaded and displayed
+* The used can directly interact with settings and switches in the displayed machine visualization

 ## Technologies